Task Force Related to the Rights of Coloradans with Disabilities - Housing Subcommittee

 Affordable Housing Desperately Needs Oversight

-by Frustrated, 6 months agoI’m a disabled senior citizen who used to be a successful, resourceful and resilient person.
+by Frustrated, over 1 year agoI’m a disabled senior citizen who used to be a successful, resourceful and resilient person.
 Now I’m 95 percent bedridden, and I cannot get help.
 I’ve been trying—with much of my available energy, and along multiple avenues—since January to find the assistance I need for some daily tasks, but moreover to get help with Reasonable Accommodations for my disability.I waited nearly two years on the list for affordable housing through Boulder Housing Partners, and finally got the call that my name had come up in their lottery in June, 2023.
 When I sat down with them to finalize forms...
 Continue reading

 -